Green Office Certification

 Certification is valid for 2 years from the date of award.
 To recertify, an office must submit a new application for certification.
 Offices will receive a certificate for the level achieved.
 The certificate should be placed in an area where it will be easily viewed by staff and visitors to the office.

 Sustainability staff are available to talk with your office about the Green Office certification program and to assist your office in reviewing its operations and selecting the appropriate level of certification to strive for.
 To set up a talk or get assistance for your office, send an email to email@example.com, using the subject line "Green Office".

 - Download and complete the Green Office Application/Certification Checklist [.xlsx] by marking all the actions applicable to your office.
 If you have questions or need assistance in filling out the checklist, please e-mail firstname.lastname@example.org and use the subject line “Green Office”.

 - Use the Green Office Certification Checklist (link above) to calculate your score and determine which certification level your office should target.

-- Download and complete the Green Office Application Form [.docx] [.pdf] including the signature page, signed by the office head or program director.
+- Your application must be signed by the office head or program director.
 A percentage of office members, as noted above, must also sign to affirm that their office is taking the steps identified in the checklist.
 As a self-certification program, the Green Office program does not require a formal audit by the Green Campus Partnership, although certification status is subject to periodic review.

 - Send the complete checklist and application forms to email@example.com, using the subject line “Green Office” or to Green Campus Partnership, Facilities & Real Estate Services.
 3101 Walnut Street, Philadelphia, PA 19104.